cadesalaberry/cordova-plugin-opentok/README.md

 All your editing will be done in your www folder.

-To use the opentok library, make sure you include `opentok.js` file in your HTML document.
+~~To use the opentok library, make sure you include `opentok.js` file in your HTML document.~~ The `opentok.js` file is now automatically included by cordova.

 ```HTML
 <script type="text/javascript" charset="utf-8" src="opentok.js"></script>